3 Hooks Guaranteed To Increase Customer Email Open Rates

 Keep your subject lines concise

 In Robert Greene’s book, The 48 Laws Of Power, the 4th law is “Always say less than necessary.”
 The same rule applies to your email subject lines.
-Every word in your subject line should be leading to a benefit for the recipient.
-It should be as short as possible, but just long enough to create intrigue and an incentive for the reader.
+Every word in your subject line should be lead to a benefit for the recipient.
+It should also be as short as possible -- but just long enough to create intrigue and an incentive for the reader.